edumserrano/webpack-module-federation-with-angular/code-demos/routes-ng16/README.md

 ### Dev platform

 When you run the mfe1 app you will see the text `MFE1 dev platform`.
-This is to call out the fact that the mfe1 app is not exposed in its entirety via webpack module federation.
+This is to call out the fact that the mfe1 app is not exposed in its entirety via Webpack Module Federation.
 What is exported are the routes that load the two Angular standalone components.
 Everything else in the mfe1 app is there only with the sole purpose of supporting the local development of the mfe1 app, more specifically, the development of the `MyStandaloneComponent` and `AnotherStandaloneComponent` Angular components.

 ## Shell app